port-labs/port-docs/docs/build-your-software-catalog/define-your-data-model/setup-blueprint/properties/calculation-property/calculation-property.md

 Calculation properties allow you to use existing properties defined on blueprints, either directly or by using relations and mirror properties, in order to create new properties by using the [`jq`](https://github.com/stedolan/jq) processor for `JSON`.

+- Filter/Select/Slice/Concatenate data from an existing property;
+- Create math equations or modifications.
+For example, calculate required disk storage by specifying page size, and number of pages needed.
+- Merge complex properties, including deep-merge and overriding.

 ## Use cases

 Calculation properties make it easier to define properties that are based on values from other properties, with the added ability to transform the data, for example: